The story of

 The Enigma machine that inspired Libby

 comes with a fascinating story.
-Divers recovered Enigma M2946
+In 2001, divers recovered Enigma M2946

-wreck of the German U-boat U-85.
-The destroyer USS Roper
+the German U-boat U-85.
+The destroyer USS Roper sunk U-85

-Atlantic near Cape Hatteras where the museum is located.
+Cape Hatteras where the museum is located.
+U-85 was part

 (Unternehmen